yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 > 6. Save the workflow
 {: .hands_on}

 Tip 2 is now fulfilled.
-We can now move toward the other left tips:
+We can now move toward the other recommendations:

 - Tip 1 (**Findability**): *"Register the workflow."*
 - Tip 3 (**Accessibility**): *"Make source code available in a public code repository."*